vanAmsterdam/lidc-binary-classification/README.md

 ## Follow the notebook

+Pre processing: lidc-preprocessing.jpynb

+Modeling example:

+- keras + tf CNN 3D: CNN_keras_3D.jpynb
+- keras + tf CNN 2D: CNN_keras_3D.jpynb

 ## Issues

 Currently, the code uses the pylidc function 'cluster_annotations' twice: ones to create a DataFrame of annotations, a second time to export the images.
 Since this function takes some time, this could be made more efficient

+This is by no means an 'optimal' approach in the sense that I have not experimented with hyperparameters of the pre-processing like

+- resampling size
+- 'borderline malignancy' definition
+- output size
+- number of 2D slices
+- extensive CNN alterations

+But it is enough to get a model running as one can see from the provided examples.
+It should be able to get you up to speed for using deep learning on actual medical images!